SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 **Asset**: An asset represents the business object, for example, buildings, machines, or cars.

 **Asset Hierarchy**: Assets are organised in a hierarchy (tree).
-The nodes of the tree are groups, and the leaves of the tree are devices.
+The nodes of thee tree are groups, and the leaves of the tree are devices.

 **Group**: A way to organise devices and assets in a asset hierarchy.
 A group can contain one or multiple devices, child devices or other groups.

-**Device**: An IoT Device, either an gateway device, or a device indirectly connected via a gateway (e.g. modbus or KNX device), or a sensor.
+**Device**: An IoT Device, either a gateway device, or a device indirectly connected via a gateway (e.g. modbus or KNX device), or a sensor.

 **Data Point**: Representing the measured sensor data, e.g. the temperature time series.
-Also called Measurement in other parts of Cumulocity.
+In other parts of Cumulocity called Measurement.
 Other terms used are time series or variable.

 **Data Point Properties**: Metadata for a data point, representing additional properties that has been added by the user, e.g. label, min/max values, thresholds,  etc.